craigfrancis/php-is-literal-rfc/readme.txt

 ===== Related Go Implementation =====

-As discussed by [[https://www.usenix.org/conference/usenixsecurity15/symposium-program/presentation/kern|Christoph Kern (Google) in 2015]], this approach works.
+As discussed by [[https://www.usenix.org/conference/usenixsecurity15/symposium-program/presentation/kern|Christoph Kern (Google) in 2015]] and in [[https://www.youtube.com/watch?v=ccfEu-Jj0as|2016]], this approach works.

 The Go language can do this by checking for "compile time constants", which isn't as good as a run time solution (e.g. the //WHERE IN// issue), but it does work.